Mumming was set up to empower work-at-home mums to achieve the right balance in their lives.

 The second issue is childcare- there often isn’t anything flexible available for when you need to work for a few hours but don’t want to commit to a rigid nursery schedule.
-We normally have a pop-up creche at our Co-Working sessions so you can come along with your little ones!
+We operate a pop-up creche at our Co-Working sessions so you can come along with your little ones, get some focus time, then continue your day together

-Mumming is a blend of co-working, networking, fun, coffee-drinking, workshops, wellness and idea sharing.
+Mumming is a blend of co-working, fun, workshops, wellness and idea sharing.
+Powered by coffee.

 Vibrant local Co-Working community just for mums